Addie Dickman Miller

-Adaline "Addie" Dickman Miller (July 26, 1859 — 1936) was an American college professor, a founder of the town of Ruskin, Florida, and the co-founder and vice-president of the town's Ruskin College.
+Adaline "Addie" Dickman Miller (July 26, 1859 – 1936) was an American college professor, a founder of the town of Ruskin, Florida, and the co-founder and vice-president of the town's Ruskin College.
 She patented a design for a dish washer and she was president of two different temperance organizations in Oregon.

 Early life and education

 Adaline "Addie" Dickman was born in West Union, Iowa, to John Dickman and Lydia Jane (Newton) Dickman.
 She was raised on a farm in a nearby town.
 Although she had only intermittent schooling, she became a teacher at the age of 15.
-She went on to study at Western College (now Leander Clark College), focusing on Latin and the sciences and continuing to teach during her vacations.
+She went on to study at Western College (later Leander Clark College), focusing on Latin and the sciences and continuing to teach during her vacations.
 She graduated with a B.S. in 1881.

 Early academic career

 On leaving Western College, she took a position as chair of history and literature at Avalon College in Avalon, Missouri, later also teaching German.
 At the end of her first year, she married George McAnelly Miller, a former Chicago prosecuting attorney and professor of ancient languages at Avalon College.

 In 1883, Addie and George moved to Oregon, where both took positions at Philomath College in the town of Philomath.
 Addie taught German and superintended the young women's department, while George was the college president.
 In 1886, when George ran for Congress, Addie took over as acting college president.